EncyclopediaRed/btcamp-87826/content/roadmap.md

           regional areas within the following year.

           We plan to grow the emergency shelter business through investment into a national offering.
 Then we plan to expand our product line into 3D printed camping and survival products such as utensils, multi-tools, and first aid kit supplies, with an eventual goal of offering 3D schematics via direct-to-consumer sales.

+          Research and development in additional uses for polylactic acid (PLA) products to increase our eco-friendly product line.
       - title: 'Year 1: MVP & Local Market'
         description: >
           **Local Market**